AI in Healthcare 2024: Better New Medicine’s Future

 1. Privacy and Security of Data

-Large volumes of sensitive patient data must be accessible for the use of AI in healthcare.
-It is crucial to protect the confidentiality and integrity of this data, as any compromise might have dire repercussions for both patients and healthcare professionals.
-Strong data protection procedures must be put in place, and healthcare businesses must abide by laws such as the General Data Protection Regulation (GDPR) in the European Union and the Health Insurance Portability and Accountability Act (HIPAA) in the United States.
+For A.I. to be put to work in health care, a lot of sensitive patient data needs to be available.
+It is critical to protect the confidentiality and integrity of this data because a compromised dataset would be devastating for patients and healthcare providers alike.
+Health systems should put up strong safeguards and comply with regulations such as the General Data Protection Regulation (GDPR) in the EU and the Health Insurance Portability and Accountability Act (HIPAA) in the US.

 2. AI Algorithm Bias